Compliance

 Training on Protection of Personal Information

-We provide training programs according to the position and years of employment of individuals, in addition to training for all employees, as the roles and knowledge required of each employee vary, depending on their situation and position.
+We provide training programs according to the position and years of employment of individuals, in addition to training for all employees.
 For example, we have programs for sales managers, internal administrators, and employees in their first to fifth year at the Group.

 We handle a broad range of topics in training.
 Major topics include "Daiwa Securities Group's Information Security System," "Occurrence Trends of Information Leakage Incidents," "Disciplinary Action against Unauthorized Removal of Information," "Prohibited Matters in Use of Information Devices for Business Purposes," "Important Points When Using Emails," "Use of Social Media," and "Developing Awareness of Information Security."
 Through such training, we appropriately inform and raise the awareness of all executives and employees about the importance of building an information management structure and implementing initiatives for the protection of personal information.